When it comes to being prepared, avoidance of allergens is critical to preventing a life‑threatening allergic reaction.

 That's why people living with potentially life‑threatening allergies should have an anaphylaxis action plan in place that includes these four basic steps:

 Severe allergic reactions are unpredictable—they can happen anywhere, anytime.
 Symptoms can even go away with treatment and come back later.
-Watch our video below to learn the importance of being prepared.

 While these four steps are key points to remember, you may want to write down a more detailed plan to share with others, such as teachers, coworkers, school nurses or family members.
 You may want to consider adding:

 For an example, the American Academy of Allergy, Asthma & Immunology offers an anaphylaxis emergency action plan that you can download and complete along with your doctor.
 The My EpiPlan® app can help you keep track of your EpiPen® or EpiPen Jr® Auto-Injectors.